Engin-Boot/capture-behavior-of-a-visit-counter-AleenaSaleem/needs-facilities.md

 ## Scenario: Report visitor trends during a week of operation

-### Given: An active sensor that diffferentiates between patient-card and visitor-card
+### Given: An active sensor that differentiates between patient-card and visitor-card

 ### When: There are entries, sensor records the footfall